COVID-19 Relief Temporary Outdoor Facilities Registration Program

-Businesses should review Alameda County guidance for operation of outdoor personal services, outdoor pools, and other industries and businesses that have reopened during the COVID-19 pandemic in Appendix C of the Shelter-in-Place Order.
-They should also review industry-specific guidance from the State of California for outdoor hair salons and barbershops, and outdoor personal services.
-The California Department of Consumer Affairs also provides guidance on outdoor operations, including the types of services that hair salons and barbers can provide.
-Before reopening, all businesses must complete a Site-Specific Protection Plan and put into place protocols and procedures to protect customers and employees from COVID-19.
+Businesses should review Alameda County guidance for operation of outdoor personal services, outdoor pools, and other industries and businesses that have reopened during the COVID-19 pandemic in Appendix C (PDF) of the Shelter-in-Place Order.
+They should also review industry-specific guidance from the State of California for outdoor hair salons and barbershops (PDF), and outdoor personal services.
+The California Department of Consumer Affairs also provides guidance on outdoor operations (PDF), including the types of services that hair salons and barbers can provide.
+Before reopening, all businesses must complete a Site-Specific Protection Plan (PDF) and put into place protocols and procedures to protect customers and employees from COVID-19.

 In conjunction with changes to the Alameda County Shelter-in-Place Order, the City of San Leandro has developed a streamlined, no-cost outdoor facilities process to assist impacted businesses reopen quickly and in conformance with Alameda County regulations.
 The COVID-19 Relief Temporary Outdoor Facilities Program outlines the parameters by which restaurants and food providers, retailers and other outdoor activities permitted by Alameda County Public Health may operate in San Leandro.
 Recognizing the needs and limitations of businesses and the temporary nature of the outdoor activities, efforts have been made to keep the program as simple and low-cost as possible.